 The division consists of three branches:

-This branch supports studies on the molecular basis of cellular function in a wide range of cell types and model systems.
+This branch supports studies on the molecular basis of cellular function in a wide range of cell types and research organisms.
 Research topics include:

 This branch supports studies on the genetic and biochemical pathways that cells utilize in development and in normal physiological processes.
 Research topics include:

 This branch supports studies on the mechanism and regulation of basic molecular processes and the interactions among these processes.
 Research topics include:

 Along with its research and research training activities, the division supports the